Twelve years ago, Google introduced a feature to Google Calendar that permitted users to share their calendars with others.

 - Google hangout link and much, much more

 This is more of a planned setting by the users and the behavior of the service.
-The significant subject, however, is that anybody can view anyone’s public Calendar, and also include anything on it – just by a solo search inquiry without being shared the calendar link.
+The noteworthy point, however, is that anyone can view anyone’s public Calendar and also add items to it, simply through a single search query, without needing the calendar link to be shared.

 Jain further adds that several calendars belonging to many of the top 500 Alexa company’s employees were made public, which is definitely a cause for concern.